-- In May 2018, the two countries agreed to coordinate their development programmes in Afghanistan in the areas of health, education and food security.
+- In May 2018, the two countries agreed to coordinate their development programs in Afghanistan in the areas of health, education, and food security.

 - In 2019, India reiterated that it would not join One Belt One Road initiative, stating that it cannot accept a project that ignores concerns about its territorial integrity.

 - On 11 October 2019, Chinese president Xi Jinping met with Indian prime minister Narendra Modi at Mahabalipuram, Tamil Nadu, India for a second informal meeting between India and China.